 Should You Wear a Respirator for Spray Painting?

 Protecting your lungs and eyes while spraying any paint or primer is extremely important.
 All paints contain harmful chemicals that can cause cancer and serious health problems if you don't protect your body from vapors that remain in the air while spraying.

 Spraying primer is the worst of all, especially oil-based primer which produces thick vapor that lingers in the air long after application.
 Wet lacquer is also very toxic.
-The fumes can make you sick if you're directly exposed to them.
+The fumes can make you sick if you're directly exposed to the volatile organic compounds.
 Being exposed to heavy fumes from paint, even only for one hour, can cause dizziness, confusion, headaches, and nausea.
 If you can smell or taste the paint through your mask, the mask is either fitted wrong or you're using the wrong cartridge.

 Never wear a dust mask when spraying paint.
-These are great to wear while sanding wood, but they won't protect you from heavy paint and primer fumes.
+Dust masks are great for protection when sanding wood, but they won't protect you from heavy paint and primer fumes.

 The Best Respirator for Spray Painting

 The best respirator to use for spray painting is one compatible with cartridges designed to protect you from paint spray.
-These are usually chemical, or organic vapor cartridges and these provide the best protection against harmful fumes from paint.
+These are usually chemical, or organic vapor cartridges, and they provide the best protection against harmful fumes from paint.

 Chemical cartridges are usually pink in color and have a built-in HEPA filter to protect your lungs more.
-The 3M brand has always been my personal preference for PPE (personal protective equipment).
+The 3M brand, the industry leader, has always been my personal preference for PPE (personal protective equipment).
 I wear one of their respirators when I spray and even when I roll walls.

 Some masks are designed to allow protective pre-filters to be placed over the top of the cartridge to extend its life and add more protection.
 Keep in mind that cartridges, once removed from their sealed packaging, continually filter air 24-7 until they go bad, so they should always be stored in a sealed bag, and cartridges should never be worn longer than the time frame recommended by the manufacturer.
 I never open new ones until right before use.